-When Are Administrative Costs of Contracting Too Great to Make Competitive Bidding Inefficient?
+2-2 When Are Administrative Costs of Contracting Too Great to Make Competitive Bidding Inefficient?

-jectives of competitive bidding
+Objectives of competitive bidding

-The primary objective of competitive bidding is to make a fair determination as to which is the best, at competent, and/or lowest responsible and responsive bidder.
-In those states and local jurisdictions where lowest bidder is to be awarded the contract, the courts have prohibited public officials from exercising their cretion so long as the minimum criteria of the specification are met.
-In many instances, however, laws of state and the local jurisdiction (where applicable) allow for the consideration of criteria in addition to bid be when calculating the total contract cost for the bidder selection purposes.
-A maintenance contractor, for mple, may be required to specify a downtime guarantee on vehicles.
-Greater downtime means higher costs maintenance services.
-As such, it may be used in calculating the total cost of maintenance services when exmining the winning bidder.
-Only the objectively measurable criteria set forth in the IFB should be applied letermining the lowest bidder.
+The primary objective of competitive bidding is to make a fair determination as to which is the best, most competent, and/or lowest responsible and responsive bidder.
+In those states and local jurisdictions where the lowest bidder is to be awarded the contract, the courts have prohibited public officials from exercising their discretion so long as the minimum criteria of the specification are met.
+In many instances, however, laws of the state and the local jurisdiction (where applicable) allow for the consideration of criteria in addition to bid price when calculating the total contract cost for the bidder selection purposes.
+A maintenance contractor, for example, may be required to specify a downtime guarantee on vehicles.
+Greater downtime means higher costs for maintenance services.
+As such, it may be used in calculating the total cost of maintenance services when determining the winning bidder.
+Only the objectively measurable criteria set forth in the IFB should be applied in determining the lowest bidder.

-Despite restrictive statutory language, there may be cases where the "quality" of the services in stion may be considered.
-Statutory provisions in the Iowa Code, for example, use less restrictive language are not always strictly interpreted by the courts.
-Those statutory codes using "lowest and best" bidder, or west responsive bidder" or "most competent" bidder generally permit transit agencies to use discretion so g as it is grounded in sound business judgment.
+Despite restrictive statutory language, there may be cases where the "quality" of the services in question may be considered.
+Statutory provisions in the Iowa Code, for example, use less restrictive language and are not always strictly interpreted by the courts.
+Those statutory codes using "lowest and best" bidder, or "lowest responsive bidder" or "most competent" bidder generally permit transit agencies to use discretion so long as it is grounded in sound business judgment.